 Requirements for all Equine Science Majors

-All equine science students attend three scheduled practicum classes to increase proficiency in a variety of areas.
-Topics include novice bandaging, wound care and medical bandaging, forage evaluation, tractor maintenance, injection techniques, jump course design, body condition scoring, horse trailer driving, and career opportunities in the equine industry.
+All equine science students attend two scheduled experiential courses to increase proficiency in a variety of areas.
+Topics include novice bandaging, wound care and medical bandaging, forage evaluation, injection techniques, jump course design, body condition scoring, and career opportunities in the equine industry.

 A service-learning project is required of all majors.
-Students have the opportunity of working with physically or mentally challenged riders, 4-H groups, inner-city children, animal humane societies, or groups requiring knowledge of safe horse handling.
+Students have the opportunity of working with riders with disabilities, 4-H groups, inner-city children, animal humane societies, or groups requiring knowledge of safe horse handling.